-Minnesota Renaissance Festival: How to journey back in time for cheap
+Minnesota Renaissance Festival: Journey back in time for cheap

 Ye olde admission tickets:

-Shakopee is not a town with a lot of road options, so between folks heading to the fest and Valley Fair things can get backed up very quickly.
-Carpooling is ideal, getting their really early is even better.
-However, once you get to the site parking is plentiful and free.
+Shakopee is not a town with a lot of road options, so between traffic heading to Ren Fest, to Canterbury Park, and to Valley Fair, things can get backed up very quickly.
+Carpooling is ideal, obviously, and getting their really early is even better.
+However, once you get there, parking is plentiful and completely free.

-If you're really feeling lucky put on your best Renaissance getup, bring a crowd to cheer you on, and sign up before the gates open for the costume contest.
+If you're feeling really lucky, put on your best Renaissance-era getup, bring a crowd to cheer you on, and sign up before the gates open for the costume contest.
 Whoever gets the loudest cheers from the crowd gets in for free.
-Looking for ideas?
-Check out our tips here.
-Also, kids seem to win this contest more often than adults, so you might want to enter the little ones instead.
-Every day at 9 a.m.
+Kids seem to win this contest more often than adults, so you might want to give yourself an edge by entering the little ones instead.
+(Daily at 9 a.m.)

-Other contests offered on the grounds for prizes daily:
+Other contests offered on the grounds for prizes:

 The Royal Joust: Suspense is the major draw of this free event.
-Get there early to nab a spot on the bench.
-There will be pageantry, test runs, and arrival announcements as their royals take their seats before the armored knights sprint towards each other with sharp sticks.
-Thankfully, this isn't Game of Thrones, so the changes of major incidents are low (and family friendly!).
+Arrive early to nab a spot on a bench.
+There will be pageantry, test runs, and arrival announcements as their royals take their seats before the armored knights sprint toward each other with sharp sticks.
+Thankfully, this isn't Game of Thrones, so the chances of major incidents are low (and family friendly!).
 Shows are at 11 a.m., 1 p.m., and 4 p.m.

 Parade: Vendors, performers, and other groups walk this parade daily, so take a look, cheer them on, and be entertained as folks march through the grounds every day at 11:30 a.m.

-Ye olde barn and zoo: Meet lizards, snacks, elephants, camels, goats, and other animals for free.
+Ye olde barn and zoo: Meet lizards, snakes, elephants, camels, goats, and other animals for free.

 Free food and booze!

-Wine, Chocolate, and Romance weekend (September 15-16) has tons of free stuff to do, including:
+Wine, Chocolate, and Romance weekend (September 14-15) has tons of free stuff, including:

 - Free wine and chocolate samples: Sign up early to get a buzz and share some sweets with your sweetheart.